FrankleyRocha/groq-java-api/README.md

         String assistantMessage = api.completions(
             model,
-            "What is Java?",
+            "What is Java?", //User message
-            "You are an assistant who speaks Brazilian Portuguese and provides short, concise, and objective answers of no more than 5 lines."
+            "You are an assistant who provides short, "+ //System message "concise, and objective answers of no more than 5 lines."
         );

         System.out.println(assistantMessage);